julienroyd/Papernotes/notes/LargeScaleGANTrainingforHighFidelityNaturalImageSynthesis/LargeScaleGANTrainingforHighFidelityNaturalImageSynthesis.md

 ### Main tricks

 * **GANs benefit dramatically from scaling:** Increasing the batch size and number of channels alone allowed to improve from 52 to 92 in Inception Score (IS) and a reduction from .
-* **Shared embeddings:** Reduces computation and memory cost and improves training speed.
+* **Shared embeddings:** Use the same class-embedding to compute each layer's conditional BatchNorm gains and biases.
+Reduces computation and memory cost and improves training speed.
 * **Hierarchical latent spaces:** Consists of splitting the noise vector (latent variables) into chunks and feeding them in multiple layers of the generator (G) instead of just the first one.
 Allowed to reduce comutation cost, improve training speed and small performance  improvement.
 * **Truncation trick:** They train their models by sampling the noise vector *z* from a multi-dimensional normal distribution, but surprisingly obtain better results when sampling *z*, at test time, from a truncated normal distribution (values which fall outside of a pre-defined range are resampled to fall inside that range.
 Interestingly, they notice that as the threshold is reduced (and elements of *z* are closer to zero), the quality of the generated images increases but their variety decreases.
 The truncation trick therefore allows a fine-grained control over the tradeoff quality/variety of samples from the generator.
 * **Orthogonal regularization:** The distributional shift between the prior used for training and the truncated one used for testing creates artefacts in the generated images of some larger models.
 They try to enforce *amenability to truncation* by conditioning G to be smoother, which has the effect to make the whole latent space map to natural-like output samples (and therefore allow truncation at test-time).
 They use orthogonal regularization for that purpose (enforce the orthogonality condition).